caffeidine/catalyst/docs/installation.md

 ## Next Steps

-Now that you have Catalyst installed, you can proceed to the [Getting Started](./getting_started.md) section to learn how to create and run your first API tests.
+Now that you have Catalyst installed, start with the [Quickstart](./tutorials/quickstart.md) or jump into [Your First Test](./getting-started/first_test.md).